denissimon/distributed-model-training/README.md

 - user data are `modified` (originals are not sent from the device).
 For example, for text data - nouns/verbs are changed to synonyms from WordNet; for images - blur filters, color correction, etc. are applied; for audio - change of tonality, speed, as well as noise imposition, etc.
 - user data are `anonymized` (using such [`data anonymization`](https://en.wikipedia.org/wiki/Data_anonymization) techniques as k-anonymity, [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy), etc.) or `encrypted` before being sent to the server - in this case, data storage and model training on the server occurs in the same anonymized/encrypted form
 - only a part of the user data are sent so that their overall high privacy is still maintained.
-The other part still never leaves the device in any form.
+The other part never leaves the device in any form.

 When an improved pre-trained model is received on the device again, the app replaces the user model with it, which is then first retrained and re-personalized on all or part of user data (unshared data only) stored in the local DB.